salt26/gravita-maze/README.md

 #### macOS
 * You can press the Enter key to press the Next button in Tutorial and Adventure mode.
 * You can press the Esc key to press the Pause button in Tutorial and Adventure mode.

+### Updates (v.1.0.2 -> v.1.1.0)
+#### Common
+* Adventure mode is now playable!
+  * There are Easy, Normal, Hard, and Insane levels.
+  * In adventure mode, the map is randomly rotated or flipped.
+  * There are five lives given, but they are not displayed in the UI yet.
+* Even if you modify the map file(`.txt`) directly to increase the time limit to more than 30 seconds, the maximum time limit is set to 30 seconds.

+### Updates (v.1.0.1 -> v.1.0.2)
+#### Common
+* The default value for the time limit has increased from 10 seconds to 30 seconds.
+* Several maps have been added.

+#### Android
+* Maps can now be saved on internal storage rather than on the app's internal data.
+  * You can share your own map or download other's map!
+  * The map files are saved in `GravitaMaze/Maps`.
 </details>

 ---